 Approximately 300 vessels currently operate under AI predictive maintenance programmes.
 The global commercial fleet numbers around 60,000 vessels.
 The adoption rate is below 0.5%.
 This is not because shipowners are unaware of the technology or unconvinced by the results.
 It is because the economics do not work for most of the fleet.

 Entry-level monitoring costs $15,000–50,000 per vessel per year, covering contract, sensor installation, connectivity, and the ongoing analytics service.
-For a single-ship operator running a 20-year-old Handysize bulker, that cost is not recoverable against the maintenance savings the technology would generate.
+For a single-ship operator in Piraeus running a 20-year-old Handysize bulker, that cost is not recoverable against the maintenance savings the technology would generate.
 The vessel does not have the sensor infrastructure the system requires.
 Retrofitting it costs more than the expected savings over the vessel's remaining commercial life.

 AI models also need time.
 A machine learning system trained on exhaust valve behaviour patterns from one class of engine will not perform well on a different class.
 Each deployed vessel contributes to model improvement, but a newly connected vessel typically requires 3–6 months of baseline data collection before the system can reliably distinguish degradation from normal operating variation.
 For operators rotating vessels between trades, that baseline is constantly disrupted.